 Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD are board-certified and cornea fellowship-trained ophthalmologists.
 Fellowship training is considered the ultimate training for an ophthalmologist.
 It means that they can provide you with the highest standard of care.

 Dr. Altman received his fellowship training at the world famous Wills Eye Hospital in Philadelphia.
 Dr. Primack received his fellowship training at the prestigious Massachusetts Eye and Ear Infirmary at Harvard Medical School.
+Dr. Shah graduated from SUNY Upstate Medical University and received his fellowship training at the Cincinnati Eye Institute at the University of Cincinnati.

 Common Questions about Cornea Transplant Surgery